UdaraAmarathunga-ANU/Med_evolution_megaflood/README.md

 All the data files required to run the scripts (in text format) are provided.
 Apart from hypsometry files, all other data files can be produced while running the scripts.
-Use numpy.savetxt function to save the files if necessary.
+Use numpy.savetxt function given towards the end of each script to save the files if necessary.

 Flooding phase is divided into 3 main stages.
 Basin evolution during refilling event is calculated separately for these stages.